Agoric/documentation/main/zoe/guide/contracts/public-auction.md

 const bobOfferResult = await bobSeat.matchOffer();
 ```

-Since multiple parties may want to participate in the swap, let's say that Carol and Dave also decide to bid in the same way
+Since multiple parties may want to participate in the auction, let's say that Carol and Dave also decide to bid in the same way
 as Bob, Carol bidding 7 simoleans, and Dave bidding 5 simoleans.

 Bob wins since he bid 11 simoleans, but pays the second-highest price, which is Carol's bid of 7